 Structure of the Department

-- Public Service Pay and Pensions Division deals with public service pay and pension policy development and application, and industrial relations issues across all sectors of the Public Service (Civil Service, education, health, local authorities, defence, justice (Garda Siochána, Prisons), non-commercial State agencies), and related matters including the pay and pensions of Officeholders, and the operation of the Conciliation & Arbitration (C & A) Schemes and of Vote 12 Superannuation and Retired Allowances and the Pensions Insolvency Payments Scheme.
-In addition, the Division deals with pensions terms applying in commercial State bodies where significant matters of policy are involved; atypical pension terms (e.g. professional added years; cost neutral early retirement), employment conditions for EU officials; Board fees; Travel and Subsistence policy.
-The Division is also exploring the best implementation mechanisms for the Single Public Service Pension Scheme.
+Public Service Pay and Pensions Division deals with pay and pension policy development and application for the entire Public Service.
+It also leads on the management of industrial relations issues across all sectors of the Public Service (Civil Service, education, health, local authorities, defence, justice (Garda Siochána, Prisons), and non-commercial State agencies).
+The Division is responsible for matters relating to the pay and pensions of Officeholders, Oireachtas, Judiciary and senior post holders.
+It also manages the operation of the IR machinery for the Civil Service – the Conciliation & Arbitration (C & A) Scheme.
+The Division manages Vote 12 Superannuation and deals with pension’s terms applying in commercial State bodies where significant matters of policy are involved; atypical pension terms (e.g. professional added years; cost neutral early retirement), employment conditions for EU officials; Board fees; Travel and Subsistence policy.
+The Division is leading a project to address deficits in the implementation of the Single Public Service Pension Scheme.

-In addition to the above Divisions, the Office of the Chief Medical Officer is also located in the Department.
+In addition to the above ten Divisions, the Office of the Chief Medical Officer is also located in the Department.